A sequence of four poems set in the living area of the Heaney family’s farm at Mossbawn.

-- the final 12 lines are devoted to the sofa game which translates into a kind of parable
+- the final 12 lines are devoted to the sofa game which becomes a kind of parable

-- In (‘A Sofa in the Forties’) the children’s pretence that their sofa is a railway train (‘chooka-chook’) is firstly dramatized fondly … but then takes on much darker connotations as this train becomes transparent … to the historically aware, mature consciousness of the poet: (conscious of) the ‘ghost trains’ and ‘death-gondolas’ which ferried their victims to the Nazi concentration camps of Germany and Poland during the Second World War.
+- Many of these acts of translation) may be regarded as what ‘A Sofa in the Forties’ defines as the entry into ‘history and ignorance’.
+In that poem the children’s pretence that their sofa is a railway train (‘chooka-chook’) is firstly dramatized fondly … but it then takes on much darker connotations as this train becomes, as it were, transparent to those others ‘in the Forties’ now known to the historically aware, mature consciousness of the poet: the ‘ghost trains’ and ‘death-gondolas’ which ferried their victims to the Nazi concentration camps of Germany and Poland during the Second World War.
 To enter history and ignorance, then, is to have a pristine childhood delight permanently shadowed by the knowledge first that you do not know, and then by the knowledge of atrocity.
 NC (p191)

-- a time of innocence or ignorance will ultimately be replaced by full historical and political awareness.
-Heaney’s Nobel Lecture, carries the argument back to when the kitchen really was the cosmos:
+- Heaney’s Nobel Lecture, carries the argument back to when the kitchen really wasthe cosmos:

-(Mossbawn) was more or less emotionally and intellectually proofed against the outside world.
+In the nineteen forties, when I was the eldest child of an ever-growing family in rural Co.
+Derry, we crowded together in the three rooms of a traditional thatched farmstead and lived a kind of den-life which was more or less emotionally and intellectually proofed against the outside world.
 It was an intimate, physical, creaturely existence in which the night sounds of the horse in the stable beyond one bedroom wall mingled with the sounds of adult conversation from the kitchen beyond the other.
-We took in everything that was going on, of course — rain in the trees, mice on the ceiling, a steam train rumbling along the railway line one field back from the house — but we took it in as if we were in the doze of hibernation. … With help from the radio, the nine kids left the three rooms for everywhere: “We entered history and ignorance / Under the wireless shelf Steve King Today in Literature (undated);
+We took in everything that was going on, of course — rain in the trees, mice on the ceiling, a steam train rumbling along the railway line one field back from the house — but we took it in as if we were in the doze of hibernation. … With help from the radio, the nine kids left the three rooms for everywhere: “We entered history and ignorance / Under the wireless shelf.

-- Heaney read this poem at the Holocaust Memorial Day commemoration.
-(It) juxtaposes the make-believe play of the children with the terror and tragedy of the Jewish people as they are transported across Europe to their deaths English@cc blog Feb 28, 2008;
+- English@cc blog Feb 28, 2008: ‘A Sofa in the Forties’ ( ) relates to our ‘Schindler’s List’ study.
+Heaney read this poem at the Holocaust Memorial Day commemoration.
+The poem is set during WWII as a family of Irish children play trains on a sofa.
+The poem juxtaposes the make-believe play of the children with the terror and tragedy of the Jewish people as they are transported across Europe to their deaths.

 - 4 poems each of four triplets, in the first, line-length based on 11 or 12 syllables; in the second 9 syllables; thereafter 10 syllables; all pieces are unrhymed;